COMP122/comp122-s23/format-encodings/notes_03_08.md

         ```
         int A = 42;
-        System.out.printf("The value of A: %x\n")   //  "The value of A: 2A"
+        System.out.printf("The value of A: %x\n", A)   //  "The value of A: 2A"
         ```
       - Description: Decodes the variable into a human readable format